AllenDowney/ThinkDataStructures/day05/README.md

 ### Checkoff

-Explain to a NINJA the main purpose of a hash function.
+Explain to a NINJA:
+- the main purpose of a hash function.
 Are there any requirements or limitations when hashing?
 Find at least one problem with SillyString's hash function.

-Tell a NINJA about the key differences and improvements between MyLinearMap and MyHashMap.
+- the key differences and improvements between MyLinearMap and MyHashMap.

-Explain the runtime complexity of your solution to the boomerang problem.
+- the runtime complexity of your solution to the boomerang problem.